openfaas/faas-netes/chart/openfaas/README.md

     --set functionNamespace=openfaas-fn
 ```

+## OpenFaaS Operator / CRD controller

+If you would like to work with CRDs there is an alternative controller to faas-netes named [OpenFaaS Operator](https://github.com/openfaas-incubator/openfaas-operator) which can be swapped in at deployment time.
+The OpenFaaS Operator is suitable for development and testing and may replace the faas-netes controller in the future.

+To use it, add the flag: `--set operator.create=true` when installing with Helm.

+### faas-netes vs OpenFaaS Operator

+The faas-netes controller is the most tested, stable and supported version of the OpenFaaS integration with Kubernetes.
+In contrast the OpenFaaS Operator is based upon the codebase and features from `faas-netes`, but offers a tighter integration with Kubernetes through
+CustomResourceDefinitions.
+This means you can type in `kubectl get functions` for instance.

 ## Deploy for development / testing

 You can run the following command from within the `faas-netes/chart` folder in the `faas-netes` repo.